 Hammerknuden or just "Hammeren" is a giant piece of granite bedrock that forms the north western tip of Bornholm.

-It rises to 82 meters above sea leve at the highest point at the lighthouse Hammer Fyr.
+It rises to 82 meters above sea leve at the highest point at the lighthouse Hammer Fyr (in Danish).

 Hammerknuden was formed by glaciers during the ice age.
 The glaciers moved in from north east to south west and wore down the rocks resulting in a gently rising coastline with skerries to the north and east.
 To the west where the rock was sheltered from the moving ice only the sea have eroded the rocks.
 Here the granite rises steeply and provides a good nesting area for numerous sea birds.
 In many places the rock surface still show the scars from glacial abrasion in the form of long lines.